joaquinpelle/Skylight.jl/docs/usage.md

   * `KerrSpacetimeKerrSchildCoordinates()`
   * `KerrSpacetimeBoyerLindquistCoordinates()`
   * `JohannsenSpacetimeBoyerLindquistCoordinates()`

-The following will be implemented soon:

   * `ChargedWormholeSphericalCoordinates()`
   * `ChargedWormholeRegularCoordinates()`

-Some of the spacetimes require a set of parameters.
+Most spacetimes depend on a set of parameters.
 For example, to construct a Kerr spacetime in Kerr-Schild coordinates with mass $M=1$ and spin $a/M=0.5$, run

 ```
 julia> spacetime = KerrSpacetimeKerrSchildCoordinate(M=1.0,a=0.5)